freeCodeCamp/freeCodeCamp/README.md

 - A [reddit subreddit](https://www.reddit.com/r/FreeCodeCamp/) where you can make and read post related to topics like learning how to code and getting a job as a developer.

-Unofficially supported chatrooms

-- Slack where you can usually find unofficial freeCodeCamp groups online.

 ### Reporting Bugs and Issues

 If you think you've found a bug, first read the [how to report a bug](https://forum.freecodecamp.org/t/how-to-report-a-bug/19543) article and follow its instructions.